American Beach Towns You Can Actually Afford to Move To

 Median home price: $243,412

-The artsy, quintessentially Southern Mississippi Gulf Coast leads the nation in affordable coastal cities, with four places landing in Smart Asset’s top ten most affordable beach towns last year.
+Just last year, this artsy, quintessentially Southern Mississippi Gulf Coast town ranked fifth in Smart Asset's top 10 most affordable beach towns.
 Of those, Ocean Springs is the beachiest.
 Step out of your sub-$250K cottage and into the colorful, historic downtown lined with gorgeous live oaks, artist studios, and locally driven restaurants.
 There's no shortage of funky bars on Government Street, where live music is the norm every weekend.
 Closer to the coast, you're a short boat ride from the turquoise waters of the Gulf Islands National Seashore, a big part of why this isn't just one of the cheapest beach towns in America—it's also one of the best.

 Median home price: $84,937

 Myrtle Beach has a lingering reputation as a kitschy, hectic spring break spot—and sure, in March you’ll find a college kid or two loitering on the boardwalk and taking one too many turns on the SkyWheel.
 But this city on the Grand Strand has a far more slow-paced, family-friendly vibe than people give it credit for—despite the fact it’s the fastest-growing city in the US, according to U.S. News & World Report.
 Along the 60-mile shoreline, you’ll find tons of seafood joints, learn how to shag dance at Fat Harold’s Beach Club, and ditch the tourists in idyllic neighborhoods like Cherry Grove in North Myrtle.
 One of the country’s most impressive sculpture gardens is a few miles down the road at Brookgreen, and you can take in the great outdoors kayaking in mangroves and cypress swamps along the Waccamaw River.

 Median home price: $122,312